🖥️ BatchPrintGTIN.com is optimised for desktop — for the best experience, open on a laptop or desktop browser.

 Durable Polyester Labels — Waterproof, Permanent Adhesive

 Waterproof polyester label rolls in standard warehouse sizes (2"x1", 4"x2", 4"x6").
 Permanent adhesive rated for metal, plastic, and painted surfaces.
 Compatible with Zebra, Rollo, and most thermal desktop printers.
-Essential for any label applied to equipment.

 View on Amazon